 Assuming those look okay, we can save them in a simple script which will save you having to set them again, act as a simple scratchpad, as well as allow you to pick up where you left off.

-Also from here on, you should be able to copy and paste the code blocks without having to change anything.
+Now we have setup these variables, you can copy and paste the following code blocks without having to change anything.

 echo '#!/bin/bash' >> /srv/variables-$wp_name.sh echo "echo 'Setting WordPress installation variables, use the command \"set | grep ^wp_\" to list the current settings.'" >> /srv/variables-$wp_name.sh echo "wp_domain='$wp_domain'" >> "/srv/variables-$wp_name.sh" echo "wp_name='$wp_name'" >> "/srv/variables-$wp_name.sh" chmod 700 /srv/variables-$wp_name.sh